SCODEMeetup/cbus-biking-LOC/api/README.md

    }
 </pre>

+required params(description:string)

 Status Codes:

 204 No Content, 404 Record Not Found, 422 Unprocessible Entity

 A 422 will include one or more validation error messages in the response body.
 Currently only applies to desctiption:
 <pre>
    {
     "description": [